No, It's Not Too Soon For A Show About A Pandemic

 Advertisement

 With HBO at the helm, and an all-star cast, this series is going to be *the* show of 2023 to watch.
-Ahead of its January 15 premiere, here’s everything you need to know about The Last of Us, and why it’s guaranteed to be your favorite show of 2023.
+Ahead of its January 16 premiere on NOWTV and Sky, here’s everything you need to know about The Last of Us, and why it’s guaranteed to be your favourite show of 2023.

 What is The Last of Us about?